TheBoxyBear/charttools/README.md

 ```c#
 Song song = Song.FromFile(filePath);
 ```
-A configuration object may also be used to customize the error-handling behavior.
+A configuration object may also be used to customize the error-handling behavior:
 ```c#
 Song song = Song.FromFile(filePath, new Readingconfiguration {});
 ```